The hidden network

 Private companies as hack-for-hire contractors

 China boasts the world's second largest cybersecurity industry, valued at over $22 billion.
 While the hundreds of private cybersecurity providers reinforce China's status as a global security leader, several of them support the state more directly.
-The contracting spectrum can very large, with private organizations engaging in cyberattacks against domestic and foreign entities of strategic interest for the PRC and others providing services that may facilitate them, ranging from infrastructure leasing, tool development, to hacking-for-hire...
+The contracting spectrum can be very large, with private organizations engaging in cyberattacks against domestic and foreign entities of strategic interest for the PRC and others providing services that may facilitate them, ranging from infrastructure leasing, tool development, to hacking-for-hire...

 The recent takedown of the Raptor Train botnet used by Chinese APTs for cyberespionage highlighted the involvement of the publicly-traded Chinese company Integrity Technology Group (ITG).
 The latter was clearly associated to a front-end application used to manage the bots.
 This collaboration is now standard practice, especially within the MSS, which leverages an extensive network of private sector connections.